 Before external sharing: Any file sent to a client, contractor, engineer, or consultant should be sealed before transmission.
 This establishes what you shared and when.

 A timestamped prior art claim supported by a Swisscom-certified seal shifts the burden of proof significantly.
-A competitor claiming independent creation must show that their design process predated yours โ and without equivalent documentation, they cannot do so.
+A competitor claiming independent creation must show that their design process predated yours.
+Without equivalent documentation, they cannot do so.

 Swiss Trust Layer requires no software installation and supports any file format.
-The process is designed to take under two minutes per file:
+The process takes under two minutes per file:

-For architectural practices managing multiple concurrent projects, Swiss Trust Layer offers team accounts with centralized certificate management.
+For architectural practices managing multiple concurrent projects, Swiss Trust Layer offers team accounts with centralised certificate management.

-The AI transformation of architecture is accelerating.
-The firms that maintain rigorous IP documentation will have a decisive advantage in any dispute.
+AI's shift into architecture is accelerating.
+The firms that maintain rigorous IP documentation will have a clear advantage in any dispute.
 Start building your prior art chain today at swisstrustlayer.com.

 Protect your work with Swiss Trust Layer AG